Code-Institute-Submissions/MS1-Catsitting/README.md

    - ### **Services section:**

-     This section will feature a description of what is included in the services as well pricing and a call for action to encourage users to contact the company.
+     This section will feature a description of what is included in the services as well pricing information and a call for action to encourage users to contact the company.

             - As a first time user, I want to read about the company's services so that I can assess whether they fit my needs
             - As a first time user, I want to look at prices so that I can check wether I can afford their services.